VoxelForge/VoxelForge/mods/ITEMS/mcl_stairs/API.md

 # API for `mcl_stairs`
 Register your own stairs and slabs!

-This mod has both a new API and an old deprecated one kept for backwards compatibility.
+This mod has both a new simplified API and an old one kept for backwards compatibility.
 The primary difference is that the new API takes a definition table rather than multiple arguments and that the description of registered stair/slabs are generated from a base description which is either specified or